 A general liability insurance policy covers common business risks, but not the theft of your business property.
 With the right procedures and insurance policies in place, you can reduce the chance of a theft and the impact it can have on your business operations.

 General liability insurance covers common business liability risks, such as a customer’s bodily injury at your business, and the associated medical bills.
-It also covers damage to a customer's personal property, advertising injury, and copyright infringement.
+It also covers damage to a customer's personal property, advertising injuries, and copyright infringement.

 Among small business retailers, 56 percent reported theft in 2022, according to a survey by the U.S. Chamber of Commerce.
 The survey reveals that 53 percent of small business owners say the problem is getting worse.